DanielMistrik/Intro2Blockchain/chapters/preface/background.md

 commonly used for Blockchain while 'single-quotes' are our own definitions to help explanation.
 Using *definitions* outside this course means others in Blockchain understand them but 'definitions' might leave some confused.
+The only exemption to this rule is for blockchain-as-a-data-structure, our own definition, which is too wordy to constantly repeat, so we often use its italicized acronym, *BADS*.

 **Copyright 2022 Cornell Blockchain & Daniel Mistrik.**